anatoletype/vdb/project.md

 - Comments on ressources ?

 ### Technical specs.
-- Responsive / mobile friendly
-- Automatic fetch of the frontpage title on link submit ?
-- Export database to open formats for easy re-use in other projects
+- Export database to open formats for easy re-use in other projects ?